In Beijing, Trump presses China on North Korea and trade

 “Relations between China and the United States are now on a new historical starting point,” Xi said.

 Trump and Xi hit it off at their first meeting in April at Trump’s Mar-a-Lago resort in Florida and continued their “bromance” on Wednesday with an afternoon of sightseeing together with their wives.
-However, deep divisions persist over trade and North Korea.
+However, divisions persist over trade and North Korea.

 And while Xi is riding high after consolidating power at a twice-a-decade Communist Party Congress last month, Trump comes to China saddled with low public approval ratings and dogged by investigations into Russian links to his election campaign.